tbabic/battlebros-north-expansion/README.md

 **Father's Sword:** Start with a greatsword inherited from your father.

 **Mercenary Path:** Make decisions to become mercenary and remove restrictions or stay barbarian.

+## Installation

+Download [this](https://github.com/tbabic/battlebros-north-expansion/releases/latest/download/north-expansion-mod.zip) file and copy if in your data folder